fehmi/simply.js/docs/getting-started.md

 ## Create a Component

-Now our page is ready to interact with simply.js components.
-The components in simply.js have three sections; `template`, `style` and `script`.
-You can learn more about them from the [component structure](docs/component-structure) section later but we want to quickly jump in right now.
-So create a `hello-world.html` file with the content below and save it to the same folder with the app you added simply.js in it at the first step.
+Your page is now ready to interact with Simply.js components.
+Simply.js components are structured into three main sections: `template`, `style`, and `script`.
+While more details are available in the [component structure](docs/component-structure) section, let's quickly get started.
+Create a `hello-world.html` file with the content below and save it to the same folder as the application where you initially added Simply.js.

 ```html
 <html>